Butter, onions, and beef consommé completely transform white rice into something flavorful and creamy, in this fast and simple Easy Rice Pilaf Recipe.

 Kim!
 I miss you :( I’m so glad that rice and Christmas motivated you enough to stop by.
 Who knew?
 Oh, and no doubt that some little girl, somewhere in California is named Pilaf.
 Bunch of hippies out here.

-I’ve been making this rice for so many decades, I don’t remember where it came from.
+I’ve been making this rice for so many decades.
 This is the kind of recipe that is so easy and delicious, it’s hard to beat.

 I think you love rice the way that I love pasta.
 Which is why I know this needs to be tried.
 Now…to find the right dish to serve it with…